jasonleebrown/UCE_phyluce_pipeline/README.md

 mkdir muscle-fasta/SNP/randomSNP
 ```

-## Back-up 'muscle-fasta' files.
+#### Back-up 'muscle-fasta' files.
 Sometimes this pipeline does wierd things.
 Its best back things up.
 Copy the output muscle files into another folder.
 Type:
 ```
 cp -a muscle-fasta/. muscle-fasta/backup
 ```

-#### Time to call SNPs
+#### The step that actually calls the SNPs
-Now we willl loop through all fasta of loci and find SNPS.
+Now we will loop through all fasta of loci and find SNPS.

-To do this Go up to 'muscle-fasta' directory
-Run this:
+From the 'muscle-fasta' directory, run this:

 ```
 for i in *.fasta; do snp-sites -c -o SNP/$i.fa $i;done
 ```

-Note that it will say "No SNPs were detected so there is nothing to output" alot - this is normal.
+IMPORTANT.
+The output likely will say "No SNPs were detected so there is nothing to output" alot - this is normal.
 These are loci with no SNPs.

-## loop to randomly select one SNP from each locus.
+#### Randomly select one SNP from each locus

-Go up to 'SNP' directory
+Go to output 'SNP' directory and run:
 ```
 for i in *.fa; do nn=$(awk 'FNR==2{ print length}' $i );mm=$(rand -N 1 -M $nn -e -d '\n');  awk '{if(/^>/)print $0; else print substr($0,'$mm',1)}' $i > randomSNP/$i; echo "processing: " $i; done
 ```

+#### Scrub sequence headers in fasta files
-## clean headers (removes UCE-xxxx from each sample name)
+This script removes UCE-xxxx (e.g., uce-5432) from each sample name.
+Run this from the 'randomSNP' directory.
-Go up to 'randomSNP' directory

 ```
 sed -i 's/_/???/' *.fa
 sed -i 's/>uce-.*???/>/' *.fa
 ```

-## concatinate loci to single alignment
+#### Concatenate loci to single alignment

-Go down to 'SNP' directory
+Go down to 'SNP' directory and run:
 ```
 phyluce_align_concatenate_alignments --alignments randomSNP --input fasta --output cat.rndSNP --phylip
 ```

-## convert phylip to fasta
+#### Convert Phylip to Fasta (optional step)
+Most population genetic programs cannot use a phylip or nexus file.
+To convert it FASTA use the following code.

 Go up to 'cat.rndSNP' folder and run these three lines of code.

-This removes the nexus header, lines 1-5 (specified by '1,5d'); input file= cat.rndSNP.phylip
+Step 1.
+Remove the phylip header in line 1 (specified by '1d'.
+For more lines, say the first five lines, use:'1,5d').

 ```
 sed '1d' cat.rndSNP.phylip >step1
 ```

-This adds ">" to each line
+Step 2.
+Adds ">" to each line
 ```
 sed 's/.\{0\}/>/' step1 >step2
 ```

-This adds a line break after each species
+Step 3.
+Adds a line break after each species
 ```
 sed 's/ /&\n/' step2 > cat.rndSNP.fasta
 ```

-## filter for completeness, once again.
+#### Last, filter SNPS for completeness (optional).
+Most programs require no missing data for SNPs.
+If that is the case, you need to run this:

 ```
 snp-sites -c -o cat.rndSNPcomp.fasta cat.rndSNP.fasta
 ```

-Whooo Hooo - use however you want.
-Now you have a randomly selected SNP from each UCE locus that is complete for all taxa included.
+Whooo Hooo - now use these files however you want.
+The output is a randomly selected SNP from each UCE locus that is complete for all taxa included.

 ________________________________________________________________________________________________________________________________